qBraid/NYUAD-2022/team18/README.md

 ```console
 git clone https://github.com/burgholzer/NYUAD-2022
 ```
-Our team's contribution is supposed to go into the `team18` folder.
+Our team's contribution is in the `team18` folder.
 So move there
 ```console
 cd NYUAD-2022/team18
 ```